cjbottaro/faktory_worker_ex/Architecture.md

 ## Memory bloat?

-Fetchers, runners, and reporters are all long running processes, but each job is executed in its own process.
+Fetcher stages, worker stages, and reporter stages are all long running processes, but each job is executed in its own process.

 It's like the Resque model, but efficient because of BEAM processes vs Unix processes.